DanielleKahana/FaceFeka/README.md

 # <img src="images/favicon.png"> FaceFeka
-Facebook clone is my final project to Internet Technologies course at Afeka College of Engineering.
+FaceFeka is a facebook clone built as part of the final project of Internet Technologies course at Afeka College of Engineering.

 # Features
 - Signup